 What Keeps People From Developing a Morning Routine

 A common reason I hear for why someone isn’t doing a morning routine is that they don’t have the time.
 They see the value, but haven’t figured out what to do, or how to put something in place.
-It seems that the underlying issue here is that they look at a morning routine as something that will be a lot of work.
+It seems that the underlying issue here is that they believe a routine will be a lot of work.

-Besides the procrastination of just doing it, they don’t know what to do or how to do it.
+Besides the procrastination of just doing it or not being a morning person, they don’t know what to do or how to do it.
 They say they want to do it but have a lot of questions, and there’s complexity involved in putting something together…so they get three months down the road and haven’t done anything.
-That’s three months worth of compounding effects they could have benefitted from, but they haven’t even started.
+That’s three months worth of compounding effects and stress management they could have benefitted from, but they haven’t even started.

 Some of my podcast guests talk about how they have a two hour routine.
 That’s overwhelming to most people.
 But you have to keep in mind that for most of them, it didn’t start out that way.
 It started as something lighter, like 15 minutes, and then morphed into what it now is.